 2. Install Some Crown Molding

-Easy and inexpensive, installing crown molding in rooms that don’t already have it is one of our top quick fixes for your new Los Angeles home.
+Easy and inexpensive, installing crown molding in rooms that don’t already have it is one of our top quick fixes for your new Riverside home.
 Crown molding is the trim the runs along the top of walls in the angle where they meet the ceiling.
 Crown molding can add charm and elegance and even resale value, plus installing it isn’t as difficult as some people think.

 3. Brighten Kitchen Cabinets